 2. On seat entertainment, movies, songs, games Etc.

 5. Almost full recline seat

 7. Multi-axle smooth ride (Roads are not the greatest)

 Earlier, I had asked a gentleman what he was wearing and he confirmed it was Longyi 🙂 Mallus, good ol’ Lungi.

 Like in USA, people drive on right side of the road, but sit on right as well.
 Hmmm … Guess it depends on the car manufacturers.

-After haggling, settled on a taxi guy Mount Popa trip and local Bagan sights.
+After haggling, settled on a taxi guy for the Mount Popa trip and local Bagan sights.